 Yes there is.

 High wage earners are capped out at the maximum rate.
-In 2020 maximum time loss rates will increase to $6,970.00, which is 120% percent of the state’s average monthly wage.
+In 2021 maximum time loss rates will increase to $7,674.09, which is 120% percent of the state’s average monthly wage.
+Said another way, if you were a high wage earner when you were injured, then the COLA does not apply to you, rather the maximum time loss rate applies.

 When a worker is receiving a check from L&I and is also on social security disability, they may or may not receive a cost of living increase every year.

-Based on the claimant’s wages, they either receive a cost of living increase once a year (July 1) and/or their claim is reviewed once every three years.
+Based on the claimant’s wages, they either receive a cost of living increase once a year on July 1st and/or their claim is reviewed once every three years.

 Federal law allows the department to review the combined benefit amount every three years to determine whether the income should increase to reflect more current wage levels.

+Your L&I wage rate is set early in your claim.
 Washington’s workers’ compensation law provides that injured workers receive from 60 to 75 percent of their income, up to the legally set maximum, tax free, while they are physically unable to work.
+L&I sets your rate by issuing an order.

 The COLA recalculation of benefits is based on the average annual wage of all workers in Washington.
 That wage, is calculated by the employment Security Department.
-The new monthly benefit is based on a maximum of 120 percent of the state’s average monthly wage, for workers injured after June 30, 1996.
+That percentage figure is multiplied by your L&I wage rate.

 Year COLA Increase